RateTheLandlord/rtl-frontend/README.md

 The project should not be running at `http://localhost:3000` and pick up changes you make in you IDE

+Make sure to be running the Backend if you want database information loaded into the UI

 ## Troubleshooting

 #### Captcha Not Working